-Alli Can’t Write - A Storybook for Children with Handwriting Difficulties – Including those with: Dyslexia, Dysgraphia, Dyscalculia, Dyspraxia & ADHD
+A Storybook for Children with Handwriting Difficulties – Including those with Dyslexia, Dysgraphia, Dyscalculia, Dyspraxia & ADHD.

-This delightfully fun book, with beautifully hand-drawn and creative illustrations for children ages 6 – 10 is about, an alligator, called Alli, who has problems writing and has to deal with the frustrations, shame and despair of not being able to write.
+With beautifully hand-drawn and creative illustrations for children ages 6 – 10, this delightfully fun book is about; an alligator called Alli, who has problems writing and has to deal with the frustrations, shame and despair of not being able to write.

 Alli has terrific ideas, but he can’t write his thoughts down on paper because of his problems with handwriting.

-Skunky bullies Alli, because he can write beautifully with his tail!
-The book discusses how peers can be cruel to anyone that is different; it will help to explain to young children about the nature of diversity and acceptance; throughout not just in the classroom but society.
+Skunky bullies Alli because he can write beautifully with his tail!
+The book discusses how peers can be cruel to anyone that is different; it will help explain to young children about the nature of diversity and acceptance; throughout not just in the classroom but also in society.

 With help from loveable supportive characters; Dr Dolphin, educational psychologist, his teacher Miss Panther and Miss Snake and Mummy and Daddy-Alligator; Alli learns to overcome his difficulties with his for writing.